James Bond 007 (role-playing game): Action Rounds

 The inevitable combat and chase sequences in the James Bond theme are handled by Action Rounds, each of which represents 3–5 seconds of time.
-All characters involved in a chase or combat declare their actions in reverse order of Speed (1-3, based on the sum of Perception and Dexterity).
+All characters involved in a chase or combat declare their actions in reverse order of Speed (1–3, based on the sum of Perception and Dexterity).
 These actions are executed in order of speed, giving faster characters the advantages of knowing what slower characters are going to do and being able to take their action earlier.
 Speed also affects how many attacks a character may make in a round.

 Chases add a bidding step; fleeing and pursuing sides bid by lowering the Ease Factor of the chase maneuver, with the winning bidder getting to choose whether to try to close or widen the gap first or last, but all sides must make a roll at the resulting Ease Factor.

 Hero Points

 Hero Points allow characters to perform cinematic stunts.
 Characters earn a Hero Point every time they get a Quality 1 result on a skill other than combat and when the GM chooses to award one for a clever or dramatic action.
 A Hero Point can change the Quality Rating of any result by one level, whether for or against the character.
 It can also change the environment, such as having something just show up by coincidence.
-The more fantastic the change, the Hero Points it costs.
+The more fantastic the change, the more Hero Points it costs.

 A similar but more restricted system of "Survival Points" applies to villainous characters, but these can only reduce the impact of or prevent actions taken against them by the characters.
 They can never be an offensive tool.
 Also, villains do not gain survival points through their successes in an adventure.